Blueprint: developer education

 Flat chunk search loses the catalogue around the answer.

 A useful book explorer should answer a question and show where to read next.
-Chunk-only retrieval can find an excerpt while dropping the author, title, topic, and chapter provenance needed for a trustworthy recommendation.
+Chunk-only retrieval can match a BOOK_CHUNK like "bound queues keep downstream failure visible" while dropping the CHAPTER title, BOOK title, AUTHOR name, and TOPIC that would make the recommendation trustworthy enough to act on, forcing a manual join back to the catalogue metadata.

 Before